hkmr/devport/README.md

 ## Security Considerations
 ✅ Passwords are hashed and never stored in plain text.
 ✅ All sensitive endpoints require authentication.
 ✅ Input validation and sanitization to prevent XSS/SQL injection.
 ✅ HTTPS enforced for all data transmission.

 ## Future Enhancements
 ✅ **Custom Domain Support** - Allow users to connect their own domains.
 ✅ **Team Portfolios** - Enable group portfolios for teams or organizations.
 ✅ **Integrations** - Connect with third-party APIs (e.g., GitHub activity, blog feeds).
 ✅ **Advanced Analytics** - In-depth traffic and engagement stats.
 ✅ **AI Suggestions** - Recommend skills or projects to add based on user profile.

+## Screenshots

+**coming soon**